Skilled Nurses for Medically Necessary Home Health Care

 - • Pain management and palliative care

-Senior Nannies provides referrals for non-medical personal, or custodial, care as well as medically necessary skilled nursing care.
+Senior Nannies provides referrals of care providers who can provide nonmedical personal, or custodial care as well as medically necessary skilled nursing care.

 While they are complementary services, there are differences in what the care involves and who delivers it.